Hahei Beach in the Coromandel

 The 14 Best Things to Do in New Zealand’s North Island

-From stunning beaches and geothermal wonders to award-winning wineries and lively cities, New Zealand’s North Island is sure to keep you busy.
-This list of must-have experiences will be a great starting point for planning your own unforgettable trip to the North Island of the land of the long white cloud.
+From stunning beaches and geothermal wonders to award-winning wineries and vibrant cities, the North Island has plenty to offer.
+This list of must-have experiences will be a great starting point for planning your own unforgettable trip to the land of the long white cloud.

 The Best Things to Do in New Zealand’s North Island